 - “Physical activity helps improve your balance and makes you stronger.
 This can help keep you from falling.”

 - “Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you sleepy or dizzy and cause you to fall.”

-- “Get your vision checked by an eye doctor every 1 to 2 years.
+- “Get your vision checked by an eye doctor every year.
 You might need new glasses or contacts.”

 - “Making your home safer can help protect you.
 For example, try putting non-slip mats in the bathtub or shower.”

 - Help your loved one collect all of their medicines and put them in a bag to take to their next doctor’s visit

 - Go with your loved one to get their vision checked